Limited Supply of Fever and Pain Medicine Products for Children – Information for Families

 - Canadian news media have reported that a prescription is needed.
 This is not correct.
 These products are available over the counter (on the shelf in the pharmacy).

-Looking for Pain or Fever medicines in the Pharmacy?
+Looking for Pain or Fever Medicines in the Pharmacy?

 - If there is none on the shelf, ask the pharmacist about alternatives.
 Buy only what you need.

-- If you are not sure how much medicine to give your child, ask the pharmacist for correct dosing for your child’s weight.
+- If you are not sure how much medicine to give your child, ask the pharmacist for the correct dosing for your child’s weight.

 - Do not use Acetylsalicylic Acid (ASA, Aspirin®) or pain medicines other than acetaminophen and ibuprofen unless your doctor recommends it.